Meduzz/wendy/README.md

 2. As your service grow, or you iterate it, you'd break it out into a web service and a number RPC services (one per module), listening on nats on topic `<module>.>`.
 You would switch from the `wendy.Local` handler to the `wendy.Proxy` handler.
 Inside the RPC service, you can still use `wendy.Module` to handle your "routing".
 This lets you scale each module individually.
 This also opens up for writing RPC services in other languages than go.

-3. As your service continue to grow, you break your modules into individual RPC functions, listening on topic `<app>.<module>.<method>`.
+3. As your service continue to grow, you break your modules into individual RPC functions, listening on topic `<module>.<method>`.
 Your web service would continue using `wendy.Proxy`.
 This lets you scale each function individually.

 ## Extension points